Mayo Clinic Care Network Content

 Content

 Diabetes complications can include nerve damage and poor blood circulation.
-These problems make the feet vulnerable to skin sores (ulcers) that can worsen quickly.
+These problems can lead to skin sores (ulcers) on the feet that can get worse quickly.

-When foot ulcers do develop, it's important to get prompt care.
-More than 80 percent of amputations begin with foot ulcers.
-A nonhealing ulcer that causes severe damage to tissues and bone may require surgical removal (amputation) of a toe, foot or part of a leg.
+When you get a foot ulcer, it's important to get care immediately.
+Most lower leg and foot removals begin with foot ulcers.
+An ulcer that won't heal causes severe damage to tissues and bone.
+It may require surgical removal (amputation) of a toe, a foot or part of a leg.

-Some people with diabetes are more at risk than others.
-Factors that lead to an increased risk of an amputation include:
+Some people with diabetes are at higher risk than others.
+Factors that lead to a higher risk of amputation include:

 • High blood sugar levels